augini/udacity-full-stack-nanodegree-projects/Project_3/README.md

 ## How do I run this?
 1. I used the VM to make sure that the environment I was building the project was similar to the one instructors had used.
 It is recommended to use 'vagrant' to have the Linux Development environment and you can download [vagrant](https://www.vagrantup.com/) and [Virtual Machine](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) in those links.

-2. Download the VM configuration from the [downloads folder](https://github.com/metalwihen/udacity-full-stack-nanodegree-projects/blob/master/Project3/downloads) or clone from this [github repo.](https://github.com/udacity/fullstack-nanodegree-vm) Note the path where you downloaded it as it will be used in other steps.

-The configuration file specifies the arrangement of resources (processors, memory, disks, network adapters, etc) assigned to a virtual machine.
+2. Download the VM configuration from the [downloads folder](https://github.com/metalwihen/udacity-full-stack-nanodegree-projects/blob/master/Project3/downloads) or clone from this [github repo.](https://github.com/udacity/fullstack-nanodegree-vm) Note the path where you downloaded it as it will be used in other steps.The configuration file specifies the arrangement of resources (processors, memory, disks, network adapters, etc) assigned to a virtual machine.
 After downloading those files, install the Virtual Box first.
 Then go the directory 'vagrant' was downloaded and run:
 `vagrant up`
 to install the environment.
 Note that it will take a quuite amount of time and you have to run this command everytime you reboot your system.